aridjayarecipes/cutesrecipes.web.app/content/post/1963-recipe-of-favorite-okra-with-meat-and-sauce.md

 Hey everyone, it's Louise, welcome to our recipe site.
 Today, I'm gonna show you how to prepare a distinctive dish, okra_with_meat_and_sauce.
 It is one of my favorites.
 This time, I'm gonna make it a bit unique.
 This will be really delicious.

 This Okra Stew is a hearty Lebanese style recipe with robust flavors of stewed tomatoes, garlic and pomegranate molasses - the whole family will enjoy!
 Egyptian-style Okra with tomato sauce and veal. Бамия По-Египетски.
-Okra is a common ingredient in Southern cooking and it's featured in numerous international recipes.
-It's a fruit that's eaten like a vegetable and delicious when It's widely available both fresh and frozen.
+Okra is a common ingredient in Southern cooking and it&#39;s featured in numerous international recipes.
+It&#39;s a fruit that&#39;s eaten like a vegetable and delicious when It&#39;s widely available both fresh and frozen.

 Okra_with_meat_and_sauce is one of the most popular of recent trending foods in the world.
 It's appreciated by millions every day.
 It is simple, it's fast, it tastes yummy.
 Okra_with_meat_and_sauce is something which I've loved my entire life.
 They are fine and they look wonderful.